 When Riki finally starts developing (or admitting) feelings for Iason, he's so broken down that I can't help wondering whether it's Stockholms syndrome.
 I really WANT to believe he's always loved Iason, and that their relationship is good and consenting, but I can't.
 After everything Iason's done to him, I just can't.

 The ending does prove that they both love each other, but it still didn't get to me.
 Instead of thinking "oh, how loving", I though "poor Riki has finally given in".
 Even looking past their relationship, the ending wasn't to my liking.
-It just felt pointless and predictable, and I wasn't really that sad.
+It just felt pointless, and I wasn't really that sad.

 Overall I never really felt much for this anime.
 There were a few scenes where I became emotional, but for someone who cries when Ariel from the little mermaid (disney) becomes a human, I was expecting a more emotional response.
 I never cried or laughed.
 Just watched in silence with a "meh" expression on my face.
 It's too bad, because there were a lot of good things about this anime.
 If there hadn't been a love story in there, or if the love story was between someone else, I would have liked it a lot more I think.
 They succeeded in most things, but they completely ruined the love part of the anime.